String theory in twistor space and minimal tension holography: Twistor sigma models for complexified

+The above construction describes a bosonic WZW model for the group $G$ in terms of twistor variables.
+We would like to generalise this construction to the supersymmetric theory on $AdS_3 \times S^3$.
+In the bosonic case, the relationship between the minitwistor space of the bulk and the ambitwistor space of the boundary was crucial.
+To the knowledge of these authors, however, the supersymmetric generalisation of this relationship has not been determined.
+Crucially, the incidence relations for the supertwistors of $AdS_3 \times S^3$ have not been determined.
+We will comment later in \S\ref{sec:further_examples} on a potential avenue for progress in this direction.

+The geometry of the supersymmetric theory is therefore most transparently motivated in the boundary ambitwistor theory.
+We promote the boundary ambitwistors (equivalently the bulk minitwistors), $Z^I$, to superambitwistors, $\mathcal{Z}^m$, and similarly for $W_I$ to $\mathcal{W}_m$ \cite{Ferber:1977qx},

-which now each take values in $\C\P^{1|2} \times \C\P^{1|2}$ and $m$ runs over both the bosonic and fermionic indices.
-The fermions carry a $SU(2)$ fundamental index and can be seen to generate $\mathfrak{su}(2)_1$\footnote{ Strictly speaking, we are still referring to complexified geometry.
-When we later impose reality conditions on the bosons, we will assume there are appropriate reality conditions also for the fermions. }.
-As with the bosons, we have that $(\psi_{A}, \chi^{A})$ are holomorphic and $(\eta^{\dot{A}},\zeta_{\dot{A}})$ are anti-holomorphic.
-The matter sector has the action
+which should each take values in $\C\P^{1|2} \times \C\P^{1|2}$ and $m$ runs over both the bosonic and fermionic indices.\footnote{ Strictly speaking, we are still referring to complexified geometry.
+When we later impose reality conditions on the bosons, we will assume there are appropriate reality conditions also for the fermions. } Note that $\mathcal{Z}^m$ and $\mathcal{W}_m$ transform naturally under the supergroup $PSU(2,2|4)$ which describes the superconformal group of the bulk embedding space, $\C^{4|4}$.
+The fermions carry a $SU(2)$ fundamental index and can be seen to generate the current algebra $\mathfrak{su}(2)_1$ as fermion bilinears,

+with similar expressions for the anti-holomorphic sector.
+This is the sense in which the $S^3$ of the bulk geometry is realised, since $S^3 \cong SU(2)$.
+We can extend this realisation to the full supergroup $\mathfrak{psu}(1,1|2)_1$ using bilinears of \eqref{eq:supertwistors} that combine bosons and fermions.
+The remaining holomorphic currents are

+with similar expressions in the anti-holomorphic sector.
+Even though a full understanding of the incidence relations for the bulk minitwistor supergeometry is not yet available, this natural supersymmetric generalisation of the boundary theory realises the supergeometry of $AdS_3\times S^3$, which is the group manifold $PSU(1,1|2)$.
+This is highly suggestive that $\C\P^{1|2}\times \C\P^{1|2}$ can be thought of as the supersymmetric analogue of the minitwistor space of $AdS_3$.
+Importantly, we see that the level of the $SU(2)$ current algebra is fixed by the natural generalisation of the twistors to supertwistors.